The Shift

 I don't have a formula.
 I don't believe in one-size-fits-all approaches to something as personal as consciousness and self-understanding.

 What I offer is presence, safety, and skill.
 I've learned to hold space without needing to fix or direct.
-I know how to help people stay with what's arising—even when it's difficult—without pushing them toward any particular insight or outcome.
+I know how to help people stay with what's arising — even when it's difficult — without pushing them toward any particular insight or outcome.

 My approach is grounded and non-dogmatic.
 I'm not interested in mysticism for its own sake, and I won't tell you what your experience means.
-Instead, I help you develop your own capacity for self-inquiry—so you can continue this work long after our time together ends.
+Instead, I help you develop your own capacity for self-inquiry — so you can continue this work long after our time together ends.

-Who This Work Is For
+Work Is For

 You might be a good fit for this work if you: